Quentin18/newspapers/index.md

     <li>Are there any specific topics that are frequently addressed by newspapers?
 Are those topics relevant to define the newspapers' political opinion?</li>
 </ul>

 In the following, the Quotebank dataset regrouping quotations published in multiple english newspapers between 2015 and 2020 is analysed.
-We focused our intention on 3 newspapers: the New York Times, the CNN and the Fox News.
-The determination of the political orientation of the journals is based on several chosen topics that are commonly addressed in the USA and on which republicans and democrats tend to argue.
+We focused our attention on 3 newspapers: the New York Times, the CNN and the Fox News.
+The determination of the political orientation of the journals is based on topics that are commonly addressed in the USA and on which Republicans and Democrats tend to argue a lot.
 We use dictionaries related to the topics to select the interesting quotations and sentiment analysis as indicator of one's opinion.
-Statistical tests as well as dimensionality reduction will help us interpret our data.
+Statistical tests as well as dimensionality reduction techniques will help us interpret our data.
-Additionally, we look at the way the current topics are presented in the newspapers to help us assess their political opinion.
+Additionally, we look at the way the current topics are presented in the newspapers to help us assess their political preference.

-Throughout the whole analysis, the results coming from the 3 different newspapers are compared, keeping in mind their respective political bias.
+Throughout the whole analysis, we compare the the results from the 3 different newspapers, keeping in mind their respective political bias assumptions.

 ### Newspapers

 {% include newspapers.html %}

 ## First analyses
-A first overview of our data set allowed us to extract some interesting information.
+A first overview of our dataset allowed us to extract some interesting information.

 ### Who are the speakers?

-The news publishes millions of words coming from millions of different personalities.
-However, some speakers can be reccurent and the recurrent ones can also be specific to each newspaper.
-Thus, the speaking time of a peronality could be a hint to show how much the newspaper agrees with his or her ideas and would want to emphasize them!
+Newspapers publish millions of quotations coming from millions of different personalities.
+However, some speakers may be published more than others.
+We call them recurrent speakers.
+In addition, the recurrent speakers can also be specific to each newspaper.
+Thus, the speaking time of a peronality in a newspaper could be a hint to show how much the journal agrees with his or her ideas and would want to emphasize them!
 In other words, is the importance that a newspaper gives to a person by publishing his words already a clue as to the opinion of the newspaper?

 <!-- Figure: Barplot for each newspaper -->
 {% include nyt/nyt_bar_top_speakers.html %}